avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 -Updated source image paths for Maya 2010 compatibility

 -Added a Maya Camera Locator Scale attribute to the dome cameras created using the shelf tools.

+-Updated the Domemaster Installer to support custom path selection for the 3DS Max mental ray shader and include folders.

 Maya Tools
 ---------------